 Text fields are useful for capturing short answers, like names or initials.
 Dates also work best as text fields.

-If you're looking to capture temperatures, counts or any other numerical data - number fields are the place to go.
-Number fields can have prefixes (e.g. £) or suffixes (e.g. °C).
-You'll also be able to add extra settings for this field, like out of range warnings - useful for compliance tasks.
+Number fields capture temperatures, counts or any other numerical data.
+They can have prefixes (e.g. £) or suffixes (e.g. °C).
+You'll also be able to add out of range warnings too - useful for compliance tasks (explained below).

-Options allow you to give predefined selection of choices for your teams to choose from.
-Either in the form of a dropdown menu, or button selector.
+Options allow you to give selection of choices for your teams, either in a dropdown menu, or button selector.
 These work best for things that don't change often, like menu items.
 Text fields are better if you're capturing something changeable as otherwise you'll need to edit the options often.

-When picking a field type, you can also use the Section Title field type to create sub headings in your Record Logs.
-This will create a new section in your Record Log.
+Section Title field type to create sub headings in your Record Logs.
+This will create a new section in your Record Log, useful for longer forms like audits.

 Duplicate a Record Log field